Best Tips for Abdominoplasty Scar Fading & Care

 Scar Revision Surgery

 Scar revision surgery is often considered for hypertrophic or keloid scars unresponsive to other treatments.
-The typical waiting period before undergoing scar revision surgery after a tummy tuck is 12 to 18 months to allow the scar to settle and the skin to relax.
+The typical waiting period before undergoing scar revision surgery after a tummy tuck (Abdominoplasty) is 12 to 18 months to allow the scar to settle and the skin to relax.

-This surgery removes the old scar and re-joins the skin to minimise the new scar’s appearance.
+This surgery removes the old scar and re-joins the skin to reduce the new scar’s appearance.
 It is a more invasive option but can provide significant relief for those struggling with more prominent or problematic scars.

 Preventative Measures for Optimal Scar Healing